Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 Blue and White Dishware

-I chose blue and white dishware and containers to display in our cottage kitchen during the summer months.
+I chose blue and white dishware and containers to display in our cottage kitchen during summer.
+Bright yellow lemons are the perfect compliment.

 Fresh Herbs

 Not only do I bring in fresh herbs for cooking, but I love how fresh the kitchen smells with them here.
+I use basil so much during the summer.

 lavender vanilla candles